Wisconsin court refuses to refund airlines' property taxes

 Neither airline sought the exemption in the 2013 and 2014 assessments.

-The Department of Revenue later audited both airlines, launching a review of Southwest in 2014 and of AirTran in 2016.
-While going through the audits, the airlines reviewed flight data and came to believe that together they had enough departing flights to qualify for the exemption for tax years 2013 and 2014.
-They asked the department to refund the $4.2 million they had collectively paid for those tax years.
-The department refused, prompting the airlines to sue in 2017.
+DOR later audited both airlines.
+While going through the audits, the airlines reviewed flight data and came to believe that together they had enough departing flights to qualify for the exemption for tax years 2013 and 2014 and asked DOR to refund $4.2 million they had collectively paid for those tax years.
+The department refused, and the airlines sued in 2017.

 The airlines' attorney, listed in court documents as Douglas Pessefall, had no immediate comment.